I have a friend who says politics are her favorite sport. It’s election year; that’s like Super Bowl Season for politics.

 48 states use a winner- take- all approach.
 A simple majority decides which party gets all the votes.
 For example, if 49% of the people in California vote Republican, and 51% vote Democrat, all 55 of California’s electoral votes go Democrat.
 Some states traditionally vote the same way every time, hence why “swing states” like Florida and Ohio make candidates cream their pants.

 As of now, the college is so disproportional that if California, New York, and Texas OR Florida all vote the same way, they decide the winner.
-These states have a RIDICULOUS number of electoral votes.
+These states have a a large number of electoral votes.
 They also have the largest populations, so it seems fair, until you realize that there’s no way 38.8 million people all feel the same way about the same candidate.

 So why keep the electoral college?
 The two- party system loves it.
 It makes elections manageable and predictable.
 That’s why the media talks in terms of winning “states” instead of organizations or groups.
 Democrats know California will back them up.
 Republicans know they can count on the Bible Belt.
 And so candidates battle for the same 3-5 states every year.

 The electoral college made more sense in the late 1700s, when the U.S. included 13 states all roughly the same size.
-But now the Electoral College is a beast.
-And this beast needs to die.

 Here are three alternatives: